-The USB port allows you to plug in media playing devices, memory sticks and charge devices (if supported).
-See SYNC® (page 279).
+The USB port is located in the center console.
+It allows you to plug in media playing devices, memory sticks and charge devices (if supported).
+Refer to the SYNC® material for more information.

-MEDIA HUB (IF EQUIPPED)
+MEDIA HUB

 The media hub is located in the center console and has the following features: